albanvn/Harmony2FreeboxRCMapper/README_dev.md

 # Harmony2FreeboxRCMapper - Developer Documentation

-A Node.js server that allows you to control your Freebox via a Logitech Harmony remote by emulating a Roku device.
+A Node.js server that allows you to control your Freebox via a **Logitech Harmony remote and its Hub** by emulating a Roku device.

 ## 🙏 Acknowledgments